 - Chest pains.

 - Diarrhoea and vomiting.

-There are various forms of zinc supplements, containing different doses and forms of zinc.
+There are various forms of zinc supplements, containing different forms and doses of zinc.
 These vary but some zinc supplements can have side-effects for some people.
 Many people have no side-effects.
 Read the information leaflet which comes with the packet.
 Possible side-effects can include:

 - An unpleasant taste.

 - Feeling sick (nausea), or being sick (vomiting).

 Never take more than the recommended amount of zinc, due to the risks of excess, as described above.

 The first test is a blood test to check levels of zinc.
 However, the levels in blood do not necessarily tally with the levels of zinc within the cells of the body.
 So it is possible to have a normal blood zinc level but actually be deficient in zinc.
 If the symptoms match and there is a likely cause of zinc deficiency then in some cases this may be assumed, regardless of the blood result.
 If giving zinc tablets causes the symptoms to resolve, then this confirms the diagnosis.

 If you have an excess of zinc, however, this should be clear from the blood test result.

 It may be possible to analyse zinc levels in cells by checking levels of zinc in hair in future.
 However, this is not yet widely available.